-A trait is a finite sequence of edges.
+A trail is a finite sequence of edges.
 Only vertices can be repeatedly visited in graph traversal.
-The Seven Bridges of Königsberg is a typical trait.
+The Seven Bridges of Königsberg is a typical trail.

 In the above figure, edges cannot be repeatedly visited.
 So, this figure contains finite paths.
-The longest path in this figure consists of 5 edges: A - B - C - D - E - C.
+The longest path in this figure consists of 5 edges: A->B->C->D->E->C.